MooersLab/writingContract/README.md

 -	submit manuscripts
 -	edit text
 -	work on bibliographies
--	track writing progress in Excel workbook
+-	track writing progress in the Excel workbook

 Contractor acknowledges to the Mentor that the Contractor agrees to abide by this Agreement.